 Remember that a QuestionForm can contain Java applets, Flash applications, and blocks of XHTML formatted content.
 If the capabilities of a QuestionForm meet the needs of your HIT, using a QuestionForm instead of an ExternalQuestion is the best way to ensure that your HIT will work correctly.

-Finally, please remember that external questions must meet the Amazon Mechanical Turk Participation Agreement, and otherwise meet Amazon Mechanical Turk's standards for appropriate content.
+Finally, please remember that external questions must meet the Amazon Mechanical Turk Participation Agreement, and Amazon Mechanical Turk's standards for appropriate content.
 Specifically, the Participation Agreement expressly prohibits the use of Amazon Mechanical Turk for advertising or solicitation.
 If your website typically displays advertising to visitors, please make sure those advertisements do not appear in your external questions.
 Amazon Mechanical Turk reserves the right to remove HITs with inappropriate content.